terramate-io/terramate/docs/change-detection.md

 }
 ```

-Then even if the stack code didn't change but any of the watch files changed,
+Then even if the stack code didn't change but any of the watched files changed,
 then the stack will be marked as changed.

 This feature is useful if you need to integrate terramate with other tools